NESCent/2014-05-08-datacarpentry/lessons/sql/sql.md

 To combine data from two tables we use the SQL JOIN command, which comes after the FROM command.

-We also need to tell the computer indicated which columns provide the link between the two tables using the word ON.
+We also need to tell the computer which columns provide the link between the two tables using the word ON.
 What we want is to join the data with the same species codes.

     SELECT *
     FROM surveys
     JOIN species ON surveys.species = species.species_id

 ON is like WHERE, it filters things out according to a test condition.
-We use the table.colname to tell the manager what column in which table we are referring to.
+We use the table.colname format to tell the manager what column in which table we are referring to.

 We often won't want all of the fields from both tables, so anywhere we would